brummer10/nosuspend/README.md

 nosuspend sets the systemd-inhibit flag with UID 0/root in order to block computer suspend while another command-line operation is running.

+## dependencys

+nosuspend needs the commanline tool screen to be installed

 ## installation

 just clone the repo, `cd nosuspend`, then `sudo make install`